Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Experiments

 \textbf{RSAR} \cite{zhang2025rsar} is the largest multi-class rotated object detection dataset for Synthetic Aperture Radar (SAR) imagery to date.
-Built upon SARDet-100K \cite{li2024sardet} (the first COCO-level large-scale multi-class SAR object detection dataset), RSAR comprises 95,842 images, including 78,837 in the training set, 8,467 in the validation set, and 8,538 in the test set.
-It covers six typical classes: ship (SH), aircraft (AI), car (CA), tank (TA), bridge (BR), and harbor (HA).
-In the officially provided dataset, all images are cropped to 800×800 pixels.
+RSAR comprises 95,842 images, including 78,837 in the training set, 8,467 in the validation set, and 8,538 in the test set.
+It covers six typical classes: \textit{Ship (SH)}, \textit{Aircraft (AI)}, \textit{Car (CA)}, \textit{Tank (TA)}, \textit{Bridge (BR)}, and \textit{Harbor (HA)}.
+Officially, all images are cropped to 800×800 pixels.